casangi/casadocs/docs/tasks/task_tclean.rst

    calibration (virtual model or by actual prediction into a model column).

-   .. warning:: **WARNING** *:* While tclean is generally safe to kill at
-      almost any time (ctrl-c), the possible exceptions are the brief instances in which the data-writes back to the MS are in progress.
-Therefore, when setting the parameter
-      *savemodel='modelcolumn’*, ensure that you do not interrupt the tclean process (ctrl-c) while the model is being written to the MS, as this will likely corrupt the MS.
+   .. note:: **Note** *:* it is generally safe to kill tclean (ctrl-c) at any instance, except during the last few seconds that the task is writing the model back to the MS (for *savemodel='modelcolumn’*).
+This behavior has been optimized in CASA 6.3 to make it safer for users to kill tclean.

    -  .. rubric:: PB-Correction: